huseyindeniz/react-dapp-template-documentation/src/pages/get-started.md

 ## Next Steps

-Please visit the [Tutorial](./docs/intro) page to start your dApp frontend development journey with CRA Template dApp.
+Please visit the [Tutorial](./docs/intro) page to start your dApp frontend development journey with React dApp Template.